Virgin Australia Regional Airlines: Development since the 2000s

 The airline continued to be owned by Ansett Australia, and operated flights on behalf of Ansett until the parent's demise in 2002.
 Skywest was then successfully purchased by private investors.
 In 2004, it was the subject of a hostile, but ultimately successful, takeover attempt by Singapore-based investment company CaptiveVision Capital.
 This takeover succeeded in gaining a majority stake.
 On 8 February 2007, news broke that the airline may be the target of a tie-up with Singapore-based Tiger Airways, although no business arrangements were ever concluded.
 Between 2004 and 2012, Skywest Airlines was entirely owned by CaptiveVision Capital which in turn was a subsidiary of ASX and London Stock Exchange AIM market-quoted Skywest Airlines.

 Since 2004, under Skywest Airlines ownership, the fleet expanded from seven aircraft to 18 aircraft.
 Skywest's first Airbus A320 was registered in April 2010.
 It was delivered Perth on 23 October 2010 and operated charter services between Perth and Cloudbreak for Fortescue Metals Group.
 Skywest announced that it had optioned a second A320 on 12 May 2011.

 On 10 January 2011, it was announced that Virgin Australia had established a 10-year alliance under which Skywest would operate up to 18 turboprops in the bigger carrier's colours.
 The alliance with the Perth-based airline was part of new push by Virgin Australia into regional Australia.
 The agreement saw the airlines codeshare on some of each other's flights.
 Virgin Australia and Skywest customers also could earn and redeem frequent flyer points on each other's networks.
 The aircraft were leased from Avation plc with the first four arriving in 2011.

 In April 2012, Virgin Australia Holdings purchased 10% of Skywest Airlines, followed by a full takeover bid on 30 October 2012.
 It had received in principle support from the Board but the takeover would require shareholder and regulatory approval.
 On 11 April 2013, Virgin Australia Holdings completed its 100% acquisition of Skywest Airlines.
 From 7 May 2013, the use of the Skywest brand was discontinued and the airline became part of the Virgin Australia brand, however it continues to operate under its current Air Operator's Certificate and its own management team.

-2022 Fleet changes
+2022 fleet changes

-In April 2022, Virgin Australia announced its plans to phase out the Fokker 100 aircraft, and replace it with 10 year old Boeing 737-700s leased from KLM Royal Dutch Airlines.
+In April 2022, Virgin Australia announced its plans to phase out the Fokker 100 aircraft, and replace it with ten-year old Boeing 737-700s leased from KLM Royal Dutch Airlines.
 These will be operated by Virgin Australia's AOC for Virgin Australia Regional Airlines, leaving the Airbus A320 fleet solely operated by Virgin Australia Regional Airlines.
-The Group currently operated 10 x F100 aircraft at the time of the order across its operations in Western Australia, with the F100 fleet gradually transitioned out and partly replaced by 737-700s from first quarter 2023.
+The group currently operated ten F100 aircraft at the time of the order across its operations in Western Australia, with the F100 fleet gradually transitioned out and partly replaced by 737-700s from first quarter 2023.